Abdominoplasty Sydney

 5. The Incision is Sutured

-1 – Form & Face patient before and after tummy tuck abdominoplasty
+1 – Form & Face patient before and after abdominoplasty, side

-2 – Form & Face patient before and after tummy tuck abdominoplasty
+2 – Form & Face patient before and after abdominoplasty, front

-3 – Form & Face patient before and after tummy tuck abdominoplasty
+3 – Form & Face patient before and after abdominoplasty, angle

-4 – Form & Face patient before and after tummy tuck abdominoplasty
+4 – Form & Face patient before and after abdominoplasty, left side

 What happens after the surgery?

-• You might have your drains removed in hospital.
-If not, these will be removed in Dr Norris’s rooms at your next appointment.
+- You might have your drains removed in the hospital.
+If not, these will be removed in Dr Norris’s clinic at your next appointment.

-• Dr Norris will provide you with detailed aftercare instructions before you leave the hospital.
+- Dr Norris will provide detailed aftercare instructions before you leave the hospital.
 You will also receive a prescription for pain medication.

-• You will not be able to drive for up to 2 weeks, so patients are encouraged to make the necessary arrangement prior to surgery.
+- You cannot drive for up to 2 weeks, so patients are encouraged to make the necessary arrangements before surgery.

-• For the first 6 weeks after surgery, patients are encouraged to sleep on their backs, propped up by pillows.
-Not only will this make your evenings more comfortable but it will help reduce swelling too.
+- For the first six weeks after surgery, patients are encouraged to sleep on their backs, propped up by pillows.
+Not only will this make your evenings more comfortable, but it will also help reduce swelling.

-• You will experience the most discomfort in the first 3 or 4 days after your abdominoplasty.
+- You will experience the most discomfort in the first 3 or 4 days after abdominoplasty.

-• You can return to work after about 2 weeks, but if your job is physically demanding, it’s best to take on lighter duties for the first 3 weeks.
+- You can return to work after about two weeks, but if your job is physically demanding, it’s best to take on lighter duties for the first three weeks.

-• Swelling may take up to 6 weeks to settle but wearing the compression garment will help.
+- Swelling may take up to 6 weeks, but wearing compression garments will help.

-• You can start light exercise about 2 weeks after your procedure and can return to your normal exercise routine after 6 weeks, provided Dr Norris has cleared you to do so.
+- You can start light exercise about two weeks after the procedure and return to your normal exercise routine after six weeks, provided Dr Norris has cleared you to do so.

-• You will have an appointment in the clinic after you have been discharged from hospital to check and change the dressings and have your drains removed.
+- You will have an appointment in the clinic after being discharged from the hospital to check and change the dressings and remove your drains.

 Possible abdominoplasty complications